fcojara506/fcojara506.github.io/now.md

 layout: pages
 ---
 I moved to the UK around Christmas 2022.

-I am still working from home and I am finishing a flow forecasting project.
+I am still working from home, my job is about to end where I was working streamflow forecasting project.

-Currently I'm making several projects to show off my abilities on data science and visualisation.
+Currently I'm working on several projects to show my abilities on data science and visualisation.